putuyoga/putuyoga.github.io/_posts/2016-01-27-kill-the-boredom-of-programming.md

 comments: true
 ---
 I remember my first programming is around PHP and JS, not fancy but it is all i can do.
-Create my own CMS called midCMS or involved around with a lot of people on open source MMORPG engine Devana whics is dead several years ago.
+Create my own CMS called midCMS or involved around with a lot of people on open source MMORPG engine Devana which is dead several years ago.

-My junior high school, I get 1 full month holiday, and what i do with that a lot of free time? some peoples may go hiking, or picnic and... i didn't do anything.
-Just wake up > code > eat > shit > sleep.
+and... when i am at junior high school, I get 1 full month holiday, and what i do with that a lot of free time? some peoples may go hiking, or picnic and... i didn't do anything.

+> Wake up → code → eat → shit → sleep.
+Repeat.

 I didn't feel boredom.
 And now with my age up twenty two years old, i can feel the burn of boredom from programming.
 I need to move forward.
 I do this things to keep my motivation shiny.